clintjedwards/gofer/gofer/docs/src/rfd.typ

 #show link: underline

 #pagebreak()
-#outline(
-  indent: auto,
-)
+#outline(indent: auto)
 #pagebreak()

 = Preface

-Back around 2020, I was hired into a role adjacent to my normal role as Platform or Infrastructure.
-It was a position strangely both familiar and unfamiliar, focused on building tooling and improving our Infrastructure Security story.
-I’ve never worked directly on a purely security focused team, but I’ve always been security oriented, as all platform/infrastructure engineers are.

-After exploring the internal tooling available to me I noticed something strange that caught me off-guard.
+In my last position for a company on the cusp of IPO, I noticed something strange that caught me off-guard.
-There wasn't a single solution for a problem I call “distributed cron” (I’ll explain a bit later what exactly I mean by distributed cron in this context) and since security teams are all about running small bits of code to protect other pieces of code, I soon became increasingly frustrated by this realization.
+There wasn't a single solution for a problem I called “distributed cron”.
+At that time I was part of the Infrastructure Security team and most of that work was creating small bits of code to protect other pieces of code.
+I soon became increasingly frustrated by this realization.
 Before I knew it I fell into my old habits again; I couldn’t help myself from peering into the void of infrastructure work once more.

 As a company we were struggling to figure out a solution, and rightfully so, the problem of distributed cron is hard.
 It is a problem of secure remote code execution, coupled with the problem of providing that as a service and also one